-(10) Codeshare
+(4) Codeshare

-In the case of codeshare, the baggage rules of the first marketing Carrier (Carrier whose code appears on the flight number) may apply, not those of the operating Carrier.
-If Air Canada is the first marketing Carrier, its rules shall apply.
+In the case of code-share, the baggage rules of the first marketing carrier (carrier whose code appears on the flight number) may apply, not those of the operating carrier.

-- (11) Check-in, collection and delivery of checked baggage - a) Check-in
+(5) Check-In, Collection and Delivery of Checked Baggage

+a) Check-in

-Baggage must be checked at the designated off-site check-in facility or airport in advance of flight departure time, as prescribed by the check-in time limits set out in RULE 70 - CHECK-IN AND BOARDING TIME LIMITS.
+Baggage must be checked at the designated off-site check-in facility or airport in advance of flight departure time, as prescribed by the check-in time limits set out in RULE 70 - CHECK-IN AND BOARDING TIME LIMITS

 Carrier shall, upon taking possession of the passenger's checked baggage, issue a baggage identification tag for each piece of checked baggage, that will be affixed thereto.
 A portion of this baggage identification tag will be provided to the passenger.
-Any baggage which passenger intends to take onboard as carry-on baggage and which the Carrier required passenger to surrender at boarding for placement in the cargo compartment will be regarded as checked baggage, except for Skycheck baggage (available on Air Canada Express only, refer to Rule 60(B)(5)).
+Any baggage which passenger intends to take onboard as carry-on baggage and which carrier required passenger to surrender at boarding for placement in the cargo compartment will be regarded as checked baggage, except for Skycheck baggage (available on Air Canada express only, refer to Rule 60(B)(5)).
 It is passenger's sole responsibility to ensure that all checked baggage have passenger's name or other personal identification affixed to it.